SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 4.md

 ## F. Index Model & Capital Asset Pricing

+An Index Model is a Statistical model of security returns.

 ### I. Single Index Model

 CAPM - Describes the relation between systematic risk and expected returns.